 3. Performance fee, which is a percentage of the upside over the investor reaching a hurdle IRR.
 Please refer to respective investment opportunity details on the website.

-Yes, TDS is deducted from the rent.
+Yes, TDS is deducted as per applicable laws.

 The investors receive distributions from the SPV in the form of monthly interest on the securities (debentures) held by investors in such SPV.